geudde/attic-chest/pages/02.season-1/05.meeting-05/09.love/docs.md

 <div class="author">Miss Porden</div>

-All powerful Love is like the Sword of Old
+All powerful love is like the sword of old
 By Acban given to Cambuscan bold
 No armour could its piercing stroke endure
 Nought but itself its own dire wound could cure
-And no less mighty Loves keen pointed darts
+And no less mighty love’s keen pointed darts
 Pierce with resistless force the hardest hearts
 Against their power no prudence e’er can guard
 And no defence the threat’ning danger ward